-The completed online application must be received by August 1, 2015at 5:00pm US ET.
+The completed online application must be received by June 30, 2018 at 11:59 pm US ET.
 Submit the following items as part of your nominations application:

+- 1. CV Your CV or Resume should include:

+- Education

-- 1. CV Your CV or Resume should include: - Education - Faculty or academic appointments - Certifications (include dates) - Work Experience (describe any leadership positions held) - Publications (authored by you include dates) - Presentations (regional, state, national, international) - Abstracts (poster and oral at national or international meetings) - Awards (include dates) - Skills & Interests (related to your occupation) - 2.
+- Faculty or academic appointments

+- Certifications (include dates)

+- Work Experience (describe any leadership positions held)

+- Publications (authored by you include dates)

+- Presentations (regional, state, national, international) - Abstracts (poster and oral at national or international meetings) - Awards (include dates) - Skills & Interests (related to your occupation) - 2.
 Photograph a high resolution (300 dpi or greater) professional head to waist photo.
 Do not send a full body picture. - 3.
-References with letters of recommendation (up to 3)
+References with letters of recommendation (up to 3) may be required.

-To ensure your application is complete and contains all of the required materials, please reference the following Board document checklist:
+To ensure your application is complete and contains all the required materials, please reference the following Board document checklist:

-- ✓ Completed Online Board Nominee Application - ✓ Uploaded Current CV or Resume - ✓ Uploaded Photograph (professional head to waist shot; at least 300 dpi resolution) - ✓ References with letters of recommendation (up to 3)
+- ✓ Completed Online Board Nominee Application - ✓ Uploaded Current CV or Resume - ✓ Uploaded Photograph (professional head to waist shot; at least 300 dpi resolution) - ✓ References with letters of recommendation (up to 3) are optional unless requested by Nominating Committee.